 - Indicate your preferred presentation mode.
 Oral only; oral or poster; poster only.
 For videos select Video.

 - Answer if the first author is a trainee or nurse/AHP.

 - When you have completed a submission you will receive email confirmation with the reference number of your abstract.

 You can do this at any time up to the deadline.

 - Log in to the Oxford Abstracts submission system

 - You will see a list of the abstracts that you have submitted.
 Click on the abstract that you wish to change.
 Amend as necessary.

 - When you reach the final step and press “Submit” you will be sent an email confirming that your abstract has been amended.

 Withdrawing an abstract

-If you want to withdraw an abstract please contact Anne O’Mara, ACPGBI Administration Manager, email: email@example.com
+If you want to withdraw an abstract please contact Anne O’Mara, ACPGBI Administration Manager by email: email@example.com